magento/devdocs/guides/v2.2/install-gde/prereq/nginx.md

 		yum -y install php70w-fpm

-   If you are on Centos 7.1 and want to install PHP7.1-FPM, do:
+   If you are on Centos 7.1 and want to install PHP7.1-FPM:
    		`yum install -y php71u-fpm`

 2. Open the `/etc/php.ini` file in an editor.